Tech Employees Guide to Cash Acquisition Tax Implications

 Don’t just assume that any money you get out of the acquisition automatically has the taxes taken out like your normal paychecks do.
 Even if your company does do some withholding, chances are it won’t be enough, and you’ll still owe extra.

-(As long as you pay in 110% of last year’s federal taxes, you’ll avoid a penalty, even if it does turn out that you’ll owe more later.)
+(As long as you pay 110% of last year’s federal taxes, you’ll avoid a penalty, even if it does turn out that you’ll owe more later.)

 Look for Ways to Lower Your Tax Implications